-Montgomery GI Bill® (Chapter 30).
+Montgomery GI Bill® Active Duty (MGIB-AD) (Chapter 30).
 Generally, this applies to active-duty enlistees who entered service after June 30, 1985, who contributed \$100 for the first 12 months of service.

-Service-Connected Disabled Veterans (Chapter 31).
+Veteran Readiness and Employment (VR&E) (Chapter 31).
 Benefits for service members and veterans with a 20 percent, or greater, service-connected disability.

-Survivors and Dependents (Chapter 35).
+Survivors' and Dependents' Educational Assistance (DEA) (Chapter 35).
 For spouses and children of 100 percent service-connected disabled or deceased Veterans.
+Public Law 117-68 adds Chapter 35 recipients to individuals required to receive the in-state resident tuition rate effective August 1, 2022.

-Selected Reserve (Chapter 1606).
+Montgomery GI Bill Selected Reserve (MGIB-SR) (Chapter 1606).
 For members who enlist or re-enlist in the Army, Navy, Air Force, Marine Corps, Coast Guard Reserves, the Army National Guard, and the Air Guard.